QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 (See `exceptions documentation <https://docs.julialang.org/en/v1/manual/control-flow/index.html#Exception-Handling-1>`_)

-While returning a ``nothing`` can be a good way to deal with functions which may or may not return values, a more robust error handling method is to use exceptions
+While returning a ``nothing`` can be a good way to deal with functions which may or may not return values, a more robust error handling method is to use exceptions.

-Unless you are writing a package, you will rarely want to define and throw your own exceptions, but will need to deal with them from other libraries
+Unless you are writing a package, you will rarely want to define and throw your own exceptions, but will need to deal with them from other libraries.

-The key distinction for when to use an exceptions vs. return a ``nothing`` is whether an error is unexpected rather than a normal path of execution
+The key distinction for when to use an exceptions vs. return a ``nothing`` is whether an error is unexpected rather than a normal path of execution.

-An example of an exception is a ``DomainError``, which signifies that a value passed to a function is invalid
+An example of an exception is a ``DomainError``, which signifies that a value passed to a function is invalid.

 .. code-block:: julia